voxpelli/restws/README.txt

  * Resources are represented and exchanged in different formats, e.g. JSON or XML.
 The format has to be specified in every request.

+ * The module defines resource for all entity types supported by the entity API as well as a JSON format.
+Modules may provide further resources and formats via hooks.

- * CRUD (Create, Read, Update, Delete) support for entities
+ * The module supports full CRUD (Create, Read, Update, Delete) for resources:

      * Create: HTTP PUT /<entity type name> (requires HTTP Accept header set to the MIME type of <format>)

      * Read: HTTP GET /<entity type name>/<entity id>.<format>
        or    HTTP GET /<entity type name>/<entity id> (requires HTTP Accept header set to the MIME type of <format>)

      * Update: HTTP POST /<entity type name>/<entity id>.<format>
        or      HTTP POST /<entity type name>/<entity id> (requires HTTP Accept header set to the MIME type of the posted format)

      * Delete: HTTP DELETE /<entity type name>/<entity id>

  * The representation <format> can be json, xml etc.

- * Permission checking is done with the standard Drupal access and permission system on a Drupal user basis.
+ * The usual Drupal permission system is respected, thus permissions are checked for the logged in user account of the received requests.

- * Authentication can be achieved via HTTP Basic Authentication (see the restws_auth_basic submodule that performs a user login from HTTP headers) or via standard Drupal cookies and session handling.
+ * Authentication can be achieved via separate modules, maybe making use of the standard Drupal cookie and session handling.
+The module comes with an optional HTTP Basic Authentication module (restws_auth_basic) that performs a user login with the credentials provided via the usual HTTP headers.